 Asian handicap betting

-As the name suggests, this form of handicap betting gets its name from Asia where it is very popular with punters.
+As the name suggests, this form of handicap betting gets its name from its popularity in Asia.
 Just like with the no-draw handicap market, there can be no tie on the Asian handicap, which is what makes it so appealing to many people.